camunda/camunda-docs-manual/content/user-guide/security.md

 * REST API: the REST API provides access to Camunda's core APIs through HTTP.
 In this case users can directly access Camunda's APIs.
 Usually, it is necessary to configure authentication, authorization and also secure the connection to the REST API using SSL (HTTPS).
 * Web applications (Cockpit, Tasklist, ...): similar considerations to the REST API apply.

+Keep in mind that it is not recommended to use the pre-packaged distribution in production environment rather install the full distribution manually (for example [Tomcat manual installation](https://docs.camunda.org/manual/latest/installation/full/tomcat/manual/)).
+We do not advise to use pre-packaged distribution in production because it is for user who need more getting started experience.
+In case you still want to use it, you should consider removing the invoice application and the demo user.

 ## Security Configuration inside Camunda

 Camunda provides a number of configuration options which are relevant from a security perspective.
 Most prominently: authentication, authorization and the control of custom code (scripts) which can be executed on the server.